 The mediator (lawyer in this case) will listen to the interests of each spouse and give them a realistic indication as to how a court might rule on any number of disputed issues.
 This process may take more than one session.
-Upon couples reaching agreement, the lawyer-mediator will draft a divorce agreement that a court is likely to approve.
+Upon couples reaching an agreement, the lawyer-mediator will draft a divorce agreement that a court is likely to approve.

 Thereafter, a lawyer steps in to prepare the divorce papers and the matter is set down to proceed on a fast-track basis.

 This process can be employed prior to and subsequent to filing for a divorce.
-Divorcing couples, through their own lawyers, sit through a series of “without prejudice” meetings to try and come to agreement on divorce terms.
+Divorcing couples, through their own lawyers, sit through a series of “without prejudice” meetings to try and come to an agreement on divorce terms.

 Clients may attend these meetings or leave it to their lawyers to negotiate on their behalf in this process.

-The role of your representing lawyer-mediator in this case is to provide as much information, assistance, and advice to ensure that you make well-informed decisions throughout these mediation sessions.
+The role of your representing lawyer-mediator, in this case, is to provide as much information, assistance, and advice to ensure that you make well-informed decisions throughout these mediation sessions.